FERAL CAT POLICY

 Stray cats who are socialized, unafraid of humans, can be handled and placed into a carrier or crate, and are adoptable will not be accepted as feral.

+Our surgical staff is trained to differentiate between feral and socialized cats.
 If a socialized cat is admitted as a feral, you will be charged full price for their surgery.